hhenson/hgraph/docs/library/index.md

 ### dedup
 `dedup` removes duplicates form a time series - if its input ticks the same value again the new tick is not propagated.
-This is useful to avoid processing the same value more than once if hte algorithm the graph implements would produce the same result.
+This is useful to avoid processing the same value more than once if the algorithm the graph implements would produce the same result.

 ### filter_